 Day 8 | Touphema - Kohima - Touphema

 Enjoy a day trip to Kohima (1hr) to see the various attractions, many of which are related to the historic Battle of Kohima in 1944.
-Visit the World War II Memorial located at the centre of Kohima, which was once the battle site.
-It is the main landmark of the town and commemorates the sacrifices of the British and Indian troops resisting Japanese invasion.
-Visit the Reconciliation Cathedral, the largest church in India.
-It is noted for its beautiful architecture, mural paintings and the view of the town from Aradura hill top.
-The State Museum is another interesting attraction which exhibits a rare collection of tribal artifacts of different tribes which portrays their history and indigenous culture.
-Also visit Kisama Heritage Village, venue of the famous Hornbill Festival.
+Visit the World War II Memorial located at the center of Kohima, which was once the battle site.
+It is the main landmark of the town and commemorates the sacrifices of the British and Indian troops resisting the Japanese invasion.
+Visit the Reconciliation Cathedral, which is noted for its beautiful architecture, mural paintings, and view of the town from the Aradura hilltop.
+The State Museum is another interesting attraction that exhibits a rare collection of tribal artifacts of different tribes which portrays their history and indigenous culture.
+Also visit Kisama Heritage Village, the venue of the famous Hornbill Festival.
 It also showcases Naga tribal architecture and has a World War II Museum within the complex.
 If time permits, visit Bara Basti, which was once the old settlement of Kohima.

 Day 9 | Touphema - Dzuleke

 After breakfast, proceed to Dzuleke (4hrs), another village of the Angami tribe.
 Dzuleke is a remote idyllic village surrounded by pine forests and streams.
-A community based ecotourism project exists and is run by the village council.
-On the way, visit Khonoma village, well known for its initiatives of forest conservation and ban on hunting.
+A community-based ecotourism project exists here and is run by the village council.
+On the way, visit Khonoma village, well known for its initiatives of forest conservation and a ban on hunting.
 One can also see the historic spots where the natives fought against the British colonists.
-Rest of the day will be free at leisure to enjoy amidst the greenery of the Naga Hills.
+The rest of the day will be free at leisure to enjoy amidst the greenery of the Naga Hills.
 Your stay will be in a village homestay with basic amenities.

 Day 10 | Dzuleke - Benreu - Dzuleke

-Go on a day trip to Benreu (2hrs), village of Zeliangrong tribe.
+Go on a day trip to Benreu (2hrs), the village of the Zeliangrong tribe.
 It is located at an elevation of 1900m at the base of Mt.Pauna where travelers can go on short hikes.
-Explore the village and visit the Morung (dormitory) at Benreu, considered as the oldest structure in Nagaland.
-Zeliangrong tribe comprises of three clans namely Zeme, Liangme and Rongme.
+Explore the village and visit the Morung (dormitory) at Benreu, considered as one of the oldest structures in Nagaland.
+Zeliangrong tribe comprises of three clans namely Zeme, Liangme, and Rongme.
 Few Zeliangrong tribesmen continue to practice their old beliefs and animist religion.
-One can also try the interesting bitter honey of Benreu, which is made from the hive Teliane bee and has medicinal properties.
+One can also try the interesting bitter honey of Benreu, which is harvested from the hive of the Teliane bee and has medicinal properties.
 Return to Dzuleke by dusk.

 Day 11 | Dzuleke - Dimapur